Wednesday 10 September 2025

 Specialist Midwives

-I am the lead midwife of the Positive Image, Motivation and Support (PIMS) 'in pregnancy' service.
-The PIMS service provides additional support to women living in Wiltshire to help them live healthy lives, make healthy choices & reduce inequalities.
-We have a small PIMS team at SFT that focus on supporting women who have a raised BMI (body mass index) of 30 or over, as well as smokers who are receiving antenatal care at Salisbury Maternity Unit.
+There is a HiP team to support women living in Wiltshire to help them live healthy lives, make healthy choices & reduce inequalities.
+We have a small HiP team at Salisbury Maternity who are specially trained to provide support and advice on giving up smokers who are receiving antenatal care at Salisbury Maternity Unit.

-I am the dedicated Bereavement Midwife at SFT and I am specially trained to offer practical guidance, information and emotional support to parents and families experiencing baby bereavement.
+There is a dedicated Bereavement Midwife at SFT, specially trained to offer practical guidance, information and emotional support to parents and families experiencing baby bereavement.

 Named Midwife for Safeguarding Children